-- The Leader will need to demonstrate an understanding of the environment and plan to use external forces to their best advantage. - The Leader shows the ability to launch and land effectively and efficiently in a variety of situations and conditions. - The Leader understands, can select from and has the ability to demonstrate a full range of paddling skills that allows them to effectively and efficiently manoeuvre their canoe whilst on the river.
-This will include a range of paddle strokes, poling techniques, and other methods to be efficient and effective in the given environments. - Upstream travel with both pole and lines could be expected on appropriate sections of river up to grade 2. - The Leader will have appropriate boat control including the ability to accelerate and decelerate efficiently as required by the environment, choosing tactics in response to the nature of the river. - The Leader will change tactics appropriately throughout the journey and relevant to the nature of the river in question.
+- The Leader will need to demonstrate an understanding of the environment and plan to use external forces to their best advantage. - The Leader shows the ability to launch and land effectively and efficiently in a variety of situations and conditions, including rocky landings and surf. - The Leader understands, can select from and has the ability to demonstrate a full range of paddling skills that allows them to effectively and efficiently

+- manoeuvre their sea kayak, whilst in the moderate tidal or non-tidal environment, including rock gardens, surf, swell, waves, tidal flow etc. - The Leader will demonstrate appropriate boat control and will include the ability to accelerate and decelerate efficiently, as required by the environment, chosen tactics in response to the nature of the wind, waves and if tidal award is being assessed, includes tidal influences. - Leaders will demonstrate the ability to reliably roll in moderate environments. - An additional self-rescue (not a roll) will be demonstrated by the Leader in moderate environments. - The Leader will change tactics appropriately throughout the journey and relevant to the nature of the conditions experienced.